Back to Ideas

 • Secure executive sponsorship for the process.
 Without executive sponsorship resolving data sharing conflicts will be impossible—consider creating a chief data officer position.

-• Create and fill data stewardship positions that execute the governance processes to maintain the quality, security, and trustworthiness of the data shared by the organization.
+• Create and fill data stewardship positions that execute the governance processes to maintain the quality, security, and trustworthiness of the organization’s shared data.

 • Establish a committee or workgroup to develop and maintain the data governance processes and evaluate metrics to ensure the program achieves its goals.